NyteshadeXT/PF2e-Core-Vault/3-Rules/GM Tools/Creature Family Ability Glossary/(Ghost) Telekinetic Assault.md

-The ghost cries out in pain and anguish as small objects and debris fly about in a 30-foot emanation.
+The ghost cries out in pain and anguish as small objects and debris fly about in a @Template\[emanation|distance:30\].
 Creatures in this area take 1d6 bludgeoning damage + 1d6 per 2 levels, subject to a Reflex check save.

 For DCs, use the high spell DC of the ghost's level.